 A zero slope:

-The lesson about slope of a line or how to find the slope will explain what it means for a slope to ne positive, negative, or zero mathematically.
+The lesson about slope of a line or how to find the slope will explain what it means for a slope to ne positive, negative, zero, or undefined mathematically.

-Continue your study of slope here in order
+Continue your study of slope here in the order given below

 Have A Great Problem About Slope?